hurrecon-model/HurreconPython/README.md

 subdirectory (Python).

-To run the model, create the above directories, copy the input files to their respective subdirectories, and source hurrecon.R (R) or hurrecon.py (Python).
+To run the model, create the above directories, copy the input files to their respective subdirectories, and run hurrecon.R (R) or hurrecon.py (Python).

 The R version may also be installed as an R package using the devtools package: